gomorpheus/morpheus-docs/release_notes/current.rst

 =====

 :API & CLI: - Access token refresh is now working properly.
 If the call is made while the token is valid, the ``expires_in`` property indicates how many more seconds until it expires.
 If the access token has expired, it refreshes the token and resets the expire date :superscript:`6.3.4`
-             - Adding or updating Identity Sources via |morpheus| API, will no longer fail when adding a mapping for a built-in role (such as System Admin) :superscript:`6.3.4`
              - Creating |morpheus|-type Clouds through |morpheus| API without passing the config block is now supported :superscript:`6.3.4`
              - Fixed resized servers taking on a default plan configuration after being resized via |morpheus| API/CLI :superscript:`6.3.4`
              - Initial setup of a |morpheus| appliance via |morpheus| CLI is now working correctly :superscript:`6.3.4`